sbrosinski/jenuecom/content/blog/congratulations.md

 You’ve turned into quite the Beast.
 And I mean this in all the best ways possible.
 So, from now on, your code name for this blog is Beast.

-You have my wholehearted congratulations. 🥼🥂
+You have my wholehearted congratulations on your new position. 🥼🥂